 American National Insurance has a very jaded past.
 During the companies early stages, it has been documented that they were tied in with Maceo Crime Syndicate during the first half of the 20th Century.
 They had been tied in with questionable dealings with mob figures such as Jimmy Hoffa, Teamsters, Moe Dalitz and the Cleveland mob.
 During the 40's when Las Vegas was expanding, it has been noted that American National Life Insurance was heavily involved with the financing and development of Las Vegas.

 Before taking out Life Insurance policies, health insurance, mutual plans, pension funds with American National Insurance, detailed research and questions should be asked.
-If it is to good to be true, it probably is.
+If it is too good to be true, it probably is.
 Although the ratings appear to be strong it makes a person wonder, what hand they are shaking to get those scores.

 Choosing A Reputable Company

-Life insurance is a gift that is given when family needs it the most.
-Bills continue to come through the mail, bill collector's would like to get paid.
+Life insurance is a gift that is given when a family needs it the most.
+Bills continue to come through the mail, bill collectors would like to get paid.
 When you lose a loved one, it should not be a time for stress but a time to reflect and begin to heal.
 It should not take months or years to get things resolved.
 It should not be about the check is in the mail, but sincerity and understanding.
 When choosing a reputable life insurance company, look at the companies history.
-Ask your neighbors, friends, co-workers if they have ever heard of them, or what there experiences were with the company they had chosen.
+Ask your neighbors, friends, co-workers if they have ever heard of them, or what their experiences were with the company they had chosen.
 Because they are rated high does not necessarily mean they are customer service friendly.
 Many companies will automatically take your money every month, but when the time comes to reciprocate you could be standing in line.

 1. Pay attention to detail and fine print, don't just sign on the dotted line.